-So normally I don’t write about places I visit but seriously.
-I have deduced that it really should be the FIRST thing I write about since that is a big part of the reason I moved to Italy in the first place.
-Basically having “next-door “access to historical sites and countries, especially for this Texan means that nothing is truly far ( ok maybe russia..).
-But try telling that to my Italian boyfriend that we have to drive 3 hours away and see how he will liken it to the trans-siberia train line.
-Cultural differences.
+So normally I don’t write about places I visit but seriously, I have deduced that it really should be the FIRST thing I write about since that is a big part of the reason I moved to Italy in the first place.
+Basically having “next-door” access to historical sites and countries, especially for this Texan means that nothing is truly far ( ok maybe Russia..).
+But try telling that to my Italian boyfriend that we have to drive 3 hours away and see how he will like it to take the trans-siberia train line, Cultural differences.

 Upon walking up to this famous monument this is the view I was instantly greeted with.

 It was a hot sticky day, humidity was out in full force and I had a wedding to work at afterwords so I couldn’t stay too long but I am so happy to have stopped by.
 There is just something in this area that I can only describe as majestic and though I am not religious – there is real sort of spirituality about the place.